TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 0 - Introduction/README.md

 Besides, we can also value cryptocurrencies with network valuation techniques.
 In 2017, The co-founder of FundStrat Tom Lee announced a pricing model for Bitcoin [(source)](https://www.businessinsider.com/bitcoin-price-movement-explained-by-one-equation-fundstrat-tom-lee-metcalf-law-network-effect-2017-10).
 The model explained 94% of the variability of Bitcoin’s price in the previous 4 years with a high degree of confidence around the variables.
 This model was based on [Metcalfe's law](https://en.wikipedia.org/wiki/Metcalfe%27s_law), which says the value of a network is proportional to the square of the number of users on the network.

-As the number of Bitcoin users surges, we can see
+The surge of Bitcoin's price is usually accompanied by the influx of the new Bitcoin users.

 ## Optional resources

 for learning more about different cryptocurrencies: